D3lt4lph4/papers/docs/imagedetection/deformableconvolutionalnetworks.md

 ## Brief

-This paper introduce the idea of convolutional layers that can adapt to the shape of the object to locate.
-The idea can be sum up as "rather than forcing the network into some pre-set filters, let it learn for itself what is best".
-The deformable convolutions can replace any convolutional layer in any network easily with not much increase in the computation cost.
-The whole layer can go through back-propagation.
+In this paper, the authors argue that neural networks are limited to model geometric transformation due to the fixed nature of the layers making up the network.
+To remove this lock, they introduce layers that can adapt to the shape of the object to locate.
+Rather than forcing the network into some pre-set filters, let it learn for itself what is best.
+The deformable layers can replace any layers in any network easily with not much increase in the computation cost (i.e deformable convolutional can replace convolutional, deformable pooling can replace pooling).
+Their layers can go through back-propagation.

 ## How Does It Work

 The articles presents 3 types of layers, the **deformable convolution**, the **deformable RoI pooling** and the **deformable PS RoI pooling**.

-All the deformable layers are fairly similar in conception, a branch process the input feature map to get the offsets, and then a bilinear interpolation is applied to the input feature map at the position of the offset to get the value of the output.
+All the deformable layers are fairly similar in conception, a branch process the input feature map to get the offsets, and then bilinear interpolation is applied to the input feature map at the position of the offset to get the value of the output.

 Deformable Convolution: